About Manawaiopuna Falls

 After all, I’m sure it’d look real familiar to a lot of people, and it seemed to be a highlight for most helicopter tours on Kauai.

-To my knowledge, access to Manawaiopuna Falls sits on private property.
+To my knowledge, access to Manawaiopuna Falls sits on private property in the island of Kauai, Hawaii.
 Since I generally don’t keep up with ownership situations, you may have to either go there and read the signs or contact someone beforehand.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 I know there were several helicopter companies in Lihu’e (near the airport) as well as Inter-Island in Hanapepe.